TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 468: Principles of Language Assessment, 3 cr.

 The purpose of the course is to familiarize students with the fundamental concepts and principles of second language (L2) assessment.
 The students will gain hands-on experience in designing and administering language assessments in the areas of L2 reading, writing, listening, speaking, including vocabulary and grammar.
-In addition, this course is intended to train teachers how to evaluate popular standardized tests (e.g., iBT TOEFL, ACCESS for ELLs, IELTS) and help them interpret and write clearly about test results.
-Prereq.: graduate standing, TESL 410 and TESL 414.
+In addition, this course is intended to train teachers how to evaluate popular standardized tests and help them interpret and write clearly about test results.
+Prerequisite: graduate standing, TESL 410 and TESL 414.

 TESL 471: Evolution of Laws and Policies in language Instruction, 3 cr.